 I can’t live without coffee.
-Even while traveling I need to get my daily fix of the best coffee around.
+Even while traveling I need to get my daily fix of the best coffee around or visit some unique cafes to absorb their ambiance.
 This is why I always keep a lookout for the best coffee shops to visit in different countries.
 And although I haven’t been to all of them, my food and travel blogger friends have.
 So here as a result of their collective wisdom are the absolute best coffee shops to visit in the world!

 1.Caffe Meletti in Ascoli Piceno Italy

 Caffe Meletti can be found in Ascoli Piceno in one of the most beautiful squares in Italy – Piazza del Popolo.
 The café started out as a distillery owned by Silvio Meletti where the Italian liqueur anisetta was first created.
 Caffe Meletti has been serving coffee to locals and visitors for over 100 years and has seen many notable characters during its time – Ernest Hemingway and Jean-Paul Sartre have passed through its doors and the cafe supplied anisetta to King Vittorio Emanuele at the start of the 20th century.

 Housed in an art nouveau building with an attractive colonnaded frontage, today Caffe Meletti is an elegant destination for a coffee or cocktail.
 There is plenty of seating outside and it is the best place to sit back and take in the sights of Le Marche’s most appealing town.
 The café also has a restaurant which has an excellent second floor terrace overlooking Piazza del Popolo.